-The Tibetan tantric Buddhism formed four main schools (Nyingma, Sakya, Kagyu and Gelug) and monasteries with their own variants of the doctrines.
+The tibetan tantric Buddhism formed four main schools (Nyingma, Sakya, Kagyu and Gelug) and monasteries with their own specific variants of the doctrine.

-Meditations, visualizations (mandala, yidam) and recitation of mantras as well as rituals, initiation and guru-yoga belong to the practice of Tantra - Sadhana.
+Meditations, visualizations (mandala, yidam) and recitation of mantras as well as rituals, initiations and guru-yoga belong to the practice of Tantra - Sadhana.

 The transience of all existing is emphasized.
 Real understanding of compassion, the right view and an understanding of the 'big emptiness' are essential.